How to Make Black and White Contact Prints in the Darkroom

 If you have access to an enlarger as your light source then you should start out with RC (resin coated) paper because it is easy to handle, produces beautiful prints, and requires the least amount of work to make a print.
 Fiber papers are for professionals that need to create fine art archival prints.
 Art collectors require fiber archival prints for example.
 If you enter an art show then make sure you read all of the requirements.

-As you will read next your light source also impacts your choice of papers.
+As you will read next, your light source also impacts your choice of papers.
 You will need to pick your own paper out yourself but I can give you a little guidance.
-If your work or eye is drawn to cooler tones (blue, purples, etc) then Ilford makes an excellent RC Cooltone paper available in many different sizes and finishes.
+If your work or eye is drawn to cooler tones (blues, purples, etc) then Ilford makes an excellent RC Cooltone paper available in many different sizes and finishes.
 I prefer the Cooltone Pearl for my work.
 If you want a neutral paper then I would recommend either the Ilford Glossy, Pearl or Satin papers as well.
-Ilford as well as others also make warm-tone papers that are towards the brown and copper end of the scale.
+Ilford, as well as others, also make warm-tone papers that are towards the brown and copper end of the scale.
 Only you can decide what you envision for your prints.